Rail transport in Great Britain: Statutory framework

 Railways in Great Britain are in the private sector, but they are subject to control by central government, and to economic and safety regulation by arms of government.
+The British Transport Police are the special police force responsible for policing the railways in England, Wales and Scotland.

 In 2006, using powers in the Railways Act 2005, the DfT took over most of the functions of the now wound up Strategic Rail Authority.
 The DfT now itself runs competitions for the award of passenger rail franchises, and, once awarded, monitors and enforces the contracts with the private sector franchisees.
 Franchises specify the passenger rail services which are to be run and the quality and other conditions (for example, the cleanliness of trains, station facilities and opening hours, the punctuality and reliability of trains) which the operators have to meet.
 Some franchises receive a subsidy from the DfT for doing so, and some are cash-positive, which means the franchisee pays the DfT for the contract.
 Some franchises start life as subsidised and, over their life, move to being cash-positive.

 The other regulatory authority for the privatised railway is the Office of Rail and Road (previously the Office of Rail Regulation), which, following the Railways Act 2005, is the combined economic and safety regulator.
 It replaced the Rail Regulator on 5 July 2004.
 The Rail Safety and Standards Board still exists, however; established in 2003 on the recommendations of a public inquiry, it leads the industry's progress in health and safety matters.

 The principal modern railway statutes are: